UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 (performance-metrics)=
 ### Performance metrics

-In this section we provide screenshots of different views of performance metrics stemming from PyTorch Profiler.
+In this section, we provide screenshots of different views of performance metrics stemming from PyTorch Profiler.
 The metrics include:

 - GPU usage (cf. {ref}`Figure 3<fig-overview>`)
 - GPU Kernel view (cf. {ref}`Figure 4<fig-kernel>`)